 Although their study was only in the early stages, they have made some important findings that will inform how and when we could use any therapies aimed at activating Tyro3.
 In addition to focusing on the brain and spinal cord, they are also focusing on parts of the visual system, which is impacted in the absence of Tyro3.
 The team are currently investigating why this is the case.
 By understanding the full role of this protein in MS, we can better understand how targeting it may be beneficial as a treatment for MS.

 These studies could lead to the creation of new therapies or the re-purposing of current therapies approved for other diseases to enhance myelin repair, slow down or stop the progression of MS.

-The results of this study have been presented at a national conference, with a scientific manuscript currently in preparation.
+The results of this study have been presented at national and international conferences, with a scientific manuscript currently in preparation.

 Updated: 05 January, 2018